HenryFMa/AnyRTD/README.md

 # AnyRTD
-Delivering anything to anywhere via the Internet in real time.
+Delivering anything digital to anywhere on Internet in realtime.